Detdet Pepito

 Ma.
-Bernadett Gatchalian Pepito (born October 27, 2002) is a Filipino volleyball player.
-She is currently playing for the UST Golden Tigresses collegiate women's volleyball team in UAAP.
+Bernadett Gatchalian Pepito (born October 27, 2002) is a Filipino professional volleyball player.
+She is currently playing for the Capital1 Solar Spikers in Premier Volleyball League (PVL).

 Career

 College

 Pepito made her first game appearance with the UST Golden Tigresses in the UAAP in Season 84, where the team finished in fourth place after their loss against the Ateneo Lady Eagles in the stepladder semifinals.
 In 2023, they finished in fourth place in UAAP Season 85 after their loss against De La Salle Lady Spikers.
 She was awarded Best Libero that year.

 In UAAP Season 86, Pepito once again received the Best Libero award, while the UST Golden Tigresses entered the finals and placed second against the NU Lady Bulldogs.

 Personal life

 She took an Elementary Education degree at the University of Santo Tomas and graduated in 2025.